4142 BUSINESS PLAN

 Selling directly to estate agents took 12+ months to educate the market.
 Many didn't understand AI, didn't trust it, or couldn't see the ROI.

-When we pivoted to working with digital agencies, everything accelerated.
-Agencies understand technology, see the value immediately, and already have client relationships.
+When we pivoted to working with digital agencies (Handled), everything accelerated.
+Agencies understand technology, see value immediately, and already have client relationships.

 Every successful deployment generates referrals.
 Our best marketing is customers telling other customers.

 Every agency we've spoken to has clients who blame lead quality when the real problem is lead handling.
-This is a massive, validated pain point.
+This is a massive, validated pain point across sectors.

 When prospects understand the ROI, price objections disappear.
 The challenge is education and trust, not cost.